CryptosOdysseus/AALE-Contributions/AGWWP-Agency-Law .md

 ##### These points will also be reminded in the take-away memo for the first Live session.

-##### Step 1- The whole point of the legal analysis methodology here is to take a certain body of Law (here, Agency Law) ; review its sections and articles, and extract a "check-list" of legal concepts and functions, that are relevant to AALE/DAOs, and in particular, that are sensitive to a duality whereas AALE/DAOs interact with traditional systems.
+##### Step 1- The whole point of the legal analysis methodology here, is to take a certain body of Law (now, Agency Law) ; review its sections and articles ; extract a "check-list" of legal concepts and functions, that are relevant to AALE/DAOs, and in particular, that are sensitive to a duality whereas AALE/DAOs interact with traditional systems.

 ##### Step 2- Having done that within the framework of a particular body of Law, that check-list can be used to complement an R4 primary legal analysis, i.e. Roles & Relationships, Rights and Responsibilities.

-##### Step 3- You can they move to table/matrix scenarios permutations as follows: allocate functions to roles, and play scenarios from the perspective of each role.
-In particular, you can permute scenarios whereas none of the parties is an AALE/DAO, followed by more permutations whereas eac h of the party in turn is an AALE/DAO.
+##### Step 3- You can they move to table/matrix scenarios permutations as follows: "allocate functions to roles, and play scenarios from the perspective of each role (Dazza)".
+In particular, you can permute scenarios whereas none of the parties is an AALE/DAO, followed by more permutations whereas each of the party in turn is an AALE/DAO (Dazza method here now).

-##### Matrix details will be upcoming.
+##### Tables/Matrix details will be upcoming.

+##### This methodology may be applied to any situation under any type of Law within any jurisdictional legal framework.

 #